pypa/setuptools-scm/README.md

 The preferred way to configure [setuptools-scm] is to author settings in a `tool.setuptools_scm` section of `pyproject.toml`.

-This feature requires Setuptools 60 or later
+This feature requires setuptools 60 or later.
-First, ensure that [setuptools-scm] is present during the project's built step by specifying it as one of the build requirements.
+First, ensure that [setuptools-scm] is present during the project's build step by specifying it as one of the build requirements.

 ```toml
 [build-system]